AI and Ethics: The Perils Ahead

 I also brought up another hot topic, one about security standards for AI and privacy concerns it causes.
 I’d like to discuss these at length, as well as some other dangers that await us on the path to truly ethical AI.

 We have already discussed the positive effects of conversational AI at call centers for companies and customers.
 AI platform vendors are available for everybody in the world.
 It makes one think about negative use cases.
 How can scammers and ill-wishers use this technology for fraud and spam purposes?

 Phone fraud is a common thing.
 People lose a lot of money and important personal information due to scam.
 Scammers constantly come up with new ways to steal money, and it can be difficult to recognize the caller's intention.
 Conversational AI can be the driving force behind these goals.
 The same goes for the spam calls.

 Hopefully we can fight it the same way – that is, by using AI.
 Natural language understanding of a dialog system allows us to identify such scenarios and help users recognize them without direct human intervention.
-Personal AI assistants, like the one we have developed, enable us to detect suspicious callers and block them.
+Personal AI assistants enable us to detect suspicious callers and block them.
 We believe that AI vendors have to pay attention to fraud detection and spam prevention, and even block such platform users before a call has been initiated.

 Detecting fraud is also critical for banks.
 Identity information plays a crucial role in security management, and AI can be a huge help for the finance industry.

 The truth is that data is more secure when using a dialog system.
 It follows data privacy and protection policies, removing humans from the process, thus increasing overall security.
 It may detect fraud activity and inform card holders.
 If some personally identifiable information is being stolen, conversational agents can refer to additional data and predict fraud.
 Besides, voiceprint and emotion recognition will add another layer to preventing financial and identity fraud.